viewflex/ligero/README.md

 #### Managing Complexity

-Let's face it, implementing even simple CRUD involves more than just calling a few Eloquent methods.
+Let's face it, implementing even simple BREAD involves more than just calling a few Eloquent methods.
 As it turns out, though, much of the code, even for complex multi-domain applications, can be broken out into standard components for reuse.
 This package attempts to abstract as much of the functionality as possible to support easy declarative configuration of a domain Publisher or Context, allowing quick prototyping of domains and service layers.

 #### Architecture

-The assembly of various class types follows the **Strategy Pattern**, and provides all the necessary functionality for processing CRUD requests, returning raw or presented results, and generating dynamic contextual data for UI controls.
+The assembly of various class types follows the **Strategy Pattern**, and provides all the necessary functionality for processing BREAD requests, returning raw or presented results, and generating dynamic contextual data for UI controls.

 ![publisher flow](https://raw.githubusercontent.com/viewflex/ligero-docs/master/img/publisher-flow.png)